craignicholson/docker-quickstart/README.md

 ### Networking

-Create a Docker Bridge Network for a Developer to Use for Their Containers Configure Docker for External DNS
+- Create a Docker Bridge Network for a Developer to Use for Their Containers
+- Configure Docker for External DNS
-Publish a Port So That an Application Is Accessible Externally and Identify the Port and IP It Is On Deploy a Service on a Docker Overlay Network
+- Publish a Port So That an Application Is Accessible Externally and Identify the Port and IP It Is On
+- Deploy a Service on a Docker Overlay Network
-Describe the Built In Network Drivers and Use Cases for Each and Detail the Difference Between Host and Ingress Network Port Publishing Mode
+- Describe the Built In Network Drivers and Use Cases for Each and Detail the Difference Between Host and Ingress Network Port Publishing Mode
-Troubleshoot Container and Engine Logs to Understand Connectivity Issues Between Containers Understanding the Container Network Model
+- Troubleshoot Container and Engine Logs to Understand Connectivity Issues Between Containers
+- Understanding the Container Network Model
-Understand and Describe the Traffic Types that Flow Between the Docker Engine, Registry and UCP
+- Understand and Describe the Traffic Types that Flow Between the Docker Engine, Registry and UCP
-Exercise: Exposing Ports to Your Host System
+- Exercise: Exposing Ports to Your Host System
-Exercise: Create a Docker Service on Your Swarm and Expose Service Ports to Each Host
+- Exercise: Create a Docker Service on Your Swarm and Expose Service Ports to Each Host
-Exercise: Utilize External DNS With Your Containers
+- Exercise: Utilize External DNS With Your Containers
-Exercise: Create a New Bridge Network and Assign a Container To It
+- Exercise: Create a New Bridge Network and Assign a Container To It

 ### Security

-Describe the Process of Signing an Image and Enable Docker Content Trust Demonstrate That an Image Passes a Security Scan Identity Roles
+- Describe the Process of Signing an Image and Enable Docker Content Trust
+- Demonstrate That an Image Passes a Security Scan
+- Identity Roles
-Configure RBAC and Enable LDAP in UCP
+- Configure RBAC and Enable LDAP in UCP
-Demonstrate Creation and Use of UCP Client Bundles and Protect the Docker Daemon With Certificates Describe the Process to Use External Certificates with UCP and DTR Describe Default Docker Swarm and Engine Security Describe MTLS
+- Demonstrate Creation and Use of UCP Client Bundles and Protect the Docker Daemon With Certificates
+- Describe the Process to Use External Certificates with UCP and DTR
+- Describe Default Docker Swarm and Engine Security
+- Describe MTLS

 ### Example Applications

+- Exercise: Create a Swarm Cluster
+- Exercise: Start a Service and Scale It Within Your Swarm
+- Exercise: Demonstrate How Failure Affects Service Replicas in a Swarm
+- Exercise: Reassign a Swarm Worker to Manager
+- Hands-on Labs: Configure a Swarm and Scale Services Within Your Cluster

+- Exercise: Creating and Working With Volumes
+- Exercise: Using External Volumes Within Your Containers
+- Exercise: Creating a Bind Mount to Link Container Filesystem to Host Filesystem
+- Exercise: Display Details About Your Containers and Control the Display of Output
+- Hands-on Labs: Working with the DeviceMapper Storage Driver
+- Hands-on Labs: Configuring Containers to Use Host Storage Mounts

+- Exercise: Exposing Ports to Your Host System
+- Exercise: Create a Docker Service on Your Swarm and Expose Service Ports to Each Host
+- Exercise: Utilize External DNS With Your Containers
+- Exercise: Create a New Bridge Network and Assign a Container To It

 ## References